Blunk-electronic/ET/README.md

 contains more or less debug information.

 #### Opening an ET native project
-To open a native project like 'my_et_project' run this command:
+To open a newly imported KiCad project or a native project like 'my_et_project' run this command:

 ```sh
 $ et --open my_et_project/